LozenChen/TAS-Helper/README.md

 - BrokemiaHelper's CassetteSpinner, is considered as "no cycle", since its collidablity is completely determined by cassette music.
 However, its visibility do have a 15f cycle (useless, it can't interact with collidablity).

-# Plans:

-  Here lists some ideas, which I may not work on recently.
-Feel free if you like that idea and want to implement that in your mod (tell me when you've implemented it so i needn't work on them).

-- SpeedrunTool multi-saveslots PR (Update2: plan to put effort on this some time later)(Update: done, PR is created but never gets merged)

-- CollabPartialLoader: when loading a single map of a collab, only need to load necessary dependencies instead of all dependencies of the collab.

-- Predictor combined with Brute Forcer: previous brute forcers simulate game logic so can be wrong if there are some complex mod logics, so in our way it should be better? (but also slower for sure)

-- Slowdown indicator (note there's 1 frame delay between DeltaTime and TimeRate)

-- Key cycle indicator.

 # Known issues:

 - AutoWatchEntity sometimes doesn't work -> it's possible if there's some mod which add some hooks and interfere AutoWatchEntity, please tell me if that happens.